Stchoud/Stchoud/README.md

 - 👋 Hi, I’m @Stchoud
-- 👀 I’m interested in Applied Mathematics and Biology
+- 👀 I am a Mathematician graduate of National and Kapodistrian University of Athens pursuing my Masters in Applied Mathematics.
-- 🌱 I’m currently learning Network Graph Theory
+- 🌱  I am currently working on my thesis in Network Graph Theory in collaboration with the Mathematics Research Center of the Academy of Athens.
+It's aim is to explore novel bipartite networks that can reveal the relationships between different types of tumours and cancer genes.
+Findings of this work finding could have important implications for understanding cancer evolution.
 - 📫 How to reach me : st_xoud@hotmail.com

 <!---